 If you’re in your twenties and haven’t intentionally started building your credit yet, you’ve likely already taken some steps without realizing it.
 Many student loans are deferred, meaning you don’t make payments until after graduation.
 Once you begin repaying these loans, you’ll start building your credit.
 However, if you didn’t go to college, graduated without loans, or want to take more control of your financial future, here are some credit tips.

-Invest in your financial future.
 You don’t need a large income to start investing.
 Investing your money is small amounts now can pay off in the long run as your savings grow.
-Consider options like a Certificate of Deposit (CD) or an IRA account—both offer long-term benefits and require commitment.
+Consider options like a Certificate of Deposit (CD) or an IRA account, both offer long-term benefits and require commitment.
 The diversity of your accounts impacts your credit score too.

 Repair a Low Credit Score